J. Edgar Hoover Building: Subsequent developments

 In January 2016, the GSA issued Phase II of its Request for Proposals for the project.

 The University System of Maryland has bolstered the Maryland sites' bids with its National Consortium for the Study of Terrorism and Responses to Terrorism proposing a new Maryland Academy for Innovation and National Security that would be a partnership between the FBI and the University of Maryland, Baltimore and the University of Maryland, College Park.

 In October 2016, it was announced that the final site selection for the project, among the three finalist sites of Greenbelt, Maryland; Landover, Maryland; and Springfield, Virginia, would be announced by the end of 2016, although this was subsequently delayed to spring 2017.
 In July 2017, the GSA announced that it would not proceed with the project, citing lack of adequate funding for the property swap and construction.

 In October 2018 some members of Congress sent a letter to Emily Murphy, administrator of GSA, attributing the decision to abandon plans to relocate the FBI building to Donald Trump.

 In November 2023, the GSA announced that it had selected a site in Greenbelt, Maryland for construction of the new headquarters.
 The following day in an internal message to employees, FBI Director Christopher Wray voiced concerns on the decision due to conflicts of interest in the selection process.

-On July 1, 2025 Kash Patel announced that the Federal Bureau of Investigation will be moving into the space formerly occupied the by the United States Agency for International Development in the Ronald Reagan Building.
+On July 1, 2025 Kash Patel announced that the Federal Bureau of Investigation would instead be moving into the space formerly occupied by the United States Agency for International Development in the Ronald Reagan Building and International Trade Center.
+This prompted a lawsuit against the Trump administration, brought by the state of Maryland, due to the "unlawful" transfer of over $1 billion "that Congress designated specifically for the Greenbelt project," according to State Attorney General Anthony Brown.

+Patel confirmed in December 2025 that the staff would be relocated to the Ronald Reagan Building, and the J. Edgar Hoover Building would be permanently closed following the move.
+In August 2026, a judge ruled the move would be a violation of the 2026 Appropriations Act passed by Congress.